jrmerwin/Skymind-Android-Documentation/DL4JIrisClassifierDemo.md

 	exclude 'org/bytedeco/javacpp/windows-x86_64/msvcr120.dll'
         }
 ```
-Finally, compiling these dependencies involves a large number of files, thus it is necessary to set multiDexEnabled to true in defaultConfig.
+Compiling these dependencies involves a large number of files, thus it is necessary to set multiDexEnabled to true in defaultConfig.
 ```java
 multiDexEnabled true
 ```